monsoonmaelstrom/book2/book2.md

 We walk out the gate like normal people.
 It’s all very boring.
 There’s no one obviously following us, so we stop and linger on the bridge for a good while.
 If I’d thought to bring some bread, I could feed the swans that have recently migrated back.
 Unfortunately it didn’t occur to me before we left.
 More’s the pity.
 Feeding the swans is great cover for standing around trying to figure out who might be following you.
 Plus, watching the swans squabble over bread is always amusing.

 I let my awareness expand outward as I search for the energy meridians of anyone that might following us.
-I don’t feel anyone except Liam, who’s right next to me, but it would be stupid to assume that Iverson or one of his people wasn’t following us.
+I don’t feel anyone except Liam, who’s right next to me, but it would be stupid to assume that Iverson or one of his people isn’t following us.
+And more likely than not, not all of his people are magic users.

 Eventually, we resume walking, taking a circuitous route through the city, and it feels so good to be away from the war college that I halfway toy with the idea of whether or not I want to back.